Information for Ukraine Nationals Coming to Canada

 Regions, Municipalities & Cities

 Many people are choosing to stay in the GTHA region of Ontario.
 This area includes the City of Toronto, the City of Hamilton, and the regional municipalities of Durham, Halton, Peel and York.
-If you need services or information about a region in the GTHA this is where you can find helpful contact information.
+If you need services or information about a region in the GTHA, you can find helpful contact information here.
 You can find community information on the GTHA Ukraine Response page created by 211 Central.
 The information in this directory lists only services with programming or interpretation services available in Ukrainian, Russian or Polish languages.

 Pathway to Permanent Residency